Who we are and how we got here.

 Yousuf is a graduate of the University of California, Hastings College of the Law, where he served as Co-Editor-In-Chief of the Hastings International & Comparative Law Review and currently serves on the Board of Governors.
-He holds an M.A. in Near Eastern Studies and a B.A. in Politics & Philosophy from NYU.
+He holds an M.A. in Near Eastern Studies and a B.A. in Politics & Philosophy from NYU, where his graduate work focused on Political Islam in Afghanistan.
 He's been a contributor for MTV News, Ethisphere Magazine, the San Francisco Chronicle, the LA Times and Lucky Peach Magazine.
 He's currently working with Abrams Press on an anthology of refugee stories being edited by Pulitzer prize-winning author Viet Thanh Nguyen.
 His contribution to that book, which will be a fundraiser for the International Rescue Committee, was inspired by his introduction to AAC in 2016.

 SUSAN ZACA, COMMUNICATIONS CHAIR